Jack Merritt, about 5 years ago

 “Spark Inside's work is vital and unique.
 It is the global pioneer in offering life coaching to young people in prison, enabling those facing the most significant life obstacles to have more fulfilling, purpose-driven futures.
 Spark Inside provides that rare antidote in today's complex criminal justice climate: hope." – Rt.
 Hon.
 David Lammy MP, Member of Parliament for Tottenham

-According to Spark Inside, prison is a dead-end.
-Although 97% of prisoners say they want to leave crime behind, 45% will go on to reoffend within one year.
-This figure increases to 67% for 15-18 year olds.
+According to Spark Inside, prison doesn't work, because it isn't effective in reducing crime.
+Although 97% of prisoners say they want to leave crime behind, 49% will go on to reoffend within one year.
+This figure increases to 65% for 15-18 year olds.
 Spark Inside wants to see people leaving prison break this cycle of reoffending.
 Founded by Baillie Aaron in 2012, Spark Inside aims to bring about a criminal justice system which prioritises rehabilitation.

 How do they plan on doing this?
 Through two innovative and effective coaching interventions.